pigoz/mplayer2/DOCS/man/en/mplayer.rst

 --aid=<ID>
     Select audio channel (MPEG: 0-31, AVI/OGM: 1-99, ASF/RM: 0-127, VOB(AC-3):
     128-159, VOB(LPCM): 160-191, MPEG-TS 17-8190).
-MPlayer prints the available
+MPlayer prints the
-    audio IDs when run in verbose (-v) mode.
+    available audio IDs when run in verbose (-v) mode.
 When playing an MPEG-TS stream, MPlayer will use the first program (if present) with the chosen audio stream.
 See also ``--alang``.

 --ausid=<ID>
     Select audio substream channel.
 Currently the valid range is 0x55..0x75 and applies only to MPEG-TS when handled by the native demuxer (not by libavformat).
 The format type may not be correctly identified because of how this information (or lack thereof) is embedded in the stream, but it will demux correctly the audio streams when multiple substreams are present.
 MPlayer prints the available substream IDs when run with ``--identify``.
 See also ``--alang``.

---alang=<language code[,language code,...]>
+--alang=<languagecode[,languagecode,...]>
     Specify a priority list of audio languages to use.
 Different container formats employ different language codes.
 DVDs use ISO 639-1 two letter language codes, Matroska, MPEG-TS and NUT use ISO 639-2 three letter